crugio48/DB2project/README.md

 #

 # Telco Service Applications
 Final project for the course Data Bases 2 @ Politecnico di Milano A.Y.
-2021-2022
+2021-2022.

+# Full Docs
+*Refer to the provided [**Project Documentation**](https://github.com/crugio48/DB2project/blob/master/Project%20Documentation.pdf) for design choices and further guidance.*

 ## Project Overview
 This project involves the development of two client applications for a telco company offering pre-paid online services.
 The applications share a common database and cater to different users: consumers and employees.
-Please take a look at the [**Project Documentation**](https://github.com/crugio48/DB2project/blob/master/Project%20Documentation.pdf) for a full overview of the project.

 ### Consumer Application
 - **Landing Page**: Public access with login and registration forms.